saif-mal1k/Salesforce-Notes/Admin/chapter_05_DataSecurity.md

     - **Object level** - Control Access to Objects
     - **Field level** - Control Access to Fields
     - **Record level** - Control Access to Records
-      - OWD
-      - Role Hierarchy - give access for users higher in the hierarchy to all records owned by users below them in the hierarchy.
-      - Sharing Rules
-      - Manual sharing, through frontend

 <br/>